 How ADATA SSDs Fail

 ADATA sources controllers from Silicon Motion, InnoGrit, & Realtek.
 This means ADATA SSDs share failure modes with every other brand using the same controller silicon: Crucial, Kingston, WD, Sabrent, Corsair.
+Our SSD data recovery lab works from the controller down, not from the brand label up.

 The recovery advantage: PC-3000 SSD's Silicon Motion utility covers the SM2258XT, SM2259XT, SM2262EN, & SM2263XT.
 The same loader injection & FTL reconstruction procedures that recover a Crucial MX500 apply to an ADATA SU800.
 Controller-level expertise transfers across all Silicon Motion brands.